 It should be remembered that in most cases an insurance company that will have substantial legal resources at their disposal will often represent the other party.

 5. Can minors make a claim to the Injuries Board?

 Yes.
 A minor is usually represented by a parent or guardian (called a “next friend”) who makes the claim on his or her behalf.

 In the event of the Injuries Board making an assessment of a personal injury claim for a minor, an application has to be made to Court to have the Injuries Board assessment approved.

 6. Will the Injuries Board pay my legal costs?

-If both the claimant and the other party accept the assessment, the Injuries Board will issue an order to pay.
+If both the claimant and the other party accept the assessment, the Personal Injuries Assessment Board will issue an order to pay.
 This will then be binding on both parties.

 9. What are general damages?

 General damages include compensation for pain and suffering resulting from the injuries sustained in an accident.